-4.4 Baselines
+4.1 Baselines

-The task considered in this work is closely related to morphological reinflection, and systems for this generally obtain higher absolute numbers of prediction accuracy than ours, because more information is given through the explicit enumeration of morphological tags.
-Our task is also related to the syntactic analogy task used to evaluate word embeddings (Mikolov et al., 2013c), and we also include the word embedding-based word-level analogy solution as a baseline.
+The task considered in this work is closely related to morphological reinflection.
+Systems trained for the latter task generally obtain higher absolute numbers of prediction accuracy than ours, because more information is given through the explicit enumeration of morphological tags.
+Our task is also related to the syntactic analogy task used to evaluate word embeddings (Mikolov et al. 2013c), and we also include the word embedding-based word-level analogy solution as a baseline.

 Lepage.
-This baseline was implemented from the description in (Lepage, 1998).
-The algorithm is rule-based, and uses information collected when computing edit distance between w_1 and w_2 , as well as between w_1 and w_2 , as well as between w_1 and w_2 , and w_3 , as well as between w_1 and w_2 , and suffix, but fails when words exhibit different inflectional patterns.
+This baseline was implemented from the description in (Lepage 1998).
+The algorithm is rule-based, and uses information collected when computing edit distance between w_1 and w_2 , as well as between w_1 and q (Wagner and Fischer 1974).
+It can handle changes in prefix, infix, and suffix, but fails when words exhibit different inflectional patterns.

 Word embedding baseline.
-This baseline uses pre-trained word embeddings using Word2Vec CBOW (W2V) (Mikolov et al., 2013b) and Fast-Text (FT) (Bojanowski et al., 2016).
+This baseline uses pre-trained word embeddings using Word2Vec CBOW (continuous bag-of-words) (Mikolov et al. 2013b) and FastText (Bojanowski et al. 2016), referred to as W2V and FT, respectively.
 The FastText embeddings are designed to take subword information into account, and they performed better than Word2Vec CBOW-based vectors in our experiments.
 The prediction is selected by choosing the word in the vocabulary that has an embedding with the highest cosine similarity compared to where v(w) is the word embedding of the word w, q is the query word, and w_1, w_2 are the two demo words in the demo relation.